During my stay in Lapland, I made also a very, very special visit. They took us – me and an Australian family with a small boy – to this nice house.

 A true Santa has his helpers – elves.
 But I was a little bit surprised and confused that the elf who was our guide during the visit comes from far Thailand.
 Of course, there were some elves on the fireplace as well.
 By the way, in Lapland instead of sneaking in through the chimney, Joulupukki knocks on the front door during Christmas Eve celebrations and traditionally greets the household with the question: “Are there any well-behaved children here?”
 However, it does not matter how Santa comes to us, as the founder of that oldest school Charles W. Howard said: “He errs who thinks Santa enters through the chimney.
 Santa enters through the heart.”

-According to the instruction of our elf-guide we formed a snow ball, made a wish and threw the ball from the bridge.
-I was wondering what could I wish for if Santa could really fulfill wishes?
-A white rabbit who would take me to the Wonderland?
+According to the instruction of our elf guide, we formed a snowball, made a wish and threw the ball from the bridge.
+I was wondering what could I wish for if Santa could really fulfil my wishes?
+A white rabbit who would take me to Wonderland?
 No. I like Christmas and Christmas trees.
 I would have wished to forget about all the Christmas hustle and bustle and commercialism and I would have wished at least once more to be able to see the Christmas tree through children’s eyes…